[Last updated: October 2019]

 - Send an introductory email with the liaison’s contact information to all students who have self-identified as homeless on the FAFSA or through voluntary questions on college applications.

-- Provide a list of homeless higher education liaisons’ contact information across the state, like the California Community College system.
+- Provide a list of homeless higher education liaisons’ contact information across the state, such as the California Community College system.

-- Identify and train specific points of contact in campus offices about homelessness and ask them to accept and solicit referrals from the higher education liaison so that students are supported by a network of people who are educated about homelessness.
+- Identify and train specific points of contact in campus offices, such as at the University of South Florida, homelessness and ask them to accept and solicit referrals from the higher education liaison so that students are supported by a network of people who are educated about homelessness.

 2. Raise Awareness of Homelessness in Higher Education